mcuadros/dockership/README.md

 Why?
 ----
 Nowdays we have many powerfull tools for *configuration management* such as [Puppet](http://puppetlabs.com/puppet/what-is-puppet), [Chef](http://www.getchef.com/chef/) and  [Ansible](http://www.ansibleworks.com/) even docker-based deployments tools like [Deis](http://deis.io).
-This tools are great for medium/big projects, but not optimal for small startups without a DevOps guy, and personal side projects
+This tools are great for medium/big projects, but not optimal for small startups without a DevOps guy, and personal side projects.

 With Dockership you can deploy your applications, based on a Docker container, to several server without learning complex DSLs or hundreds of new terms.
 Learns new things is great, but when you deploy from time to time, remember how to do it becomes hard to remember.